aheil/cse-theme/README.md

 This Jekyll theme is built on top of [Minima](https://github.com/jekyll/minima), Jekyll's default theme.
 Only the necessary files were kept, the rest was stripped from the repo.

-For this theme to work, the lectures and practicals need to reside in specific folders (see below).
-The general course information needs to reside in `index.md`.
+For this theme to work, the course information, lectures and practicals need to reside in specific folders/files (see below).
 Apart from those prerequisites, it should be possible to develop the lecture materials entirely in markdown, without regard for the `cse-theme`.

 ![cse-theme preview](/screenshot.png)